romkey/dustball/README.md

 - volatile organics
 - particle count

-It should be able to measure and report its own input voltage.

-It should express one of its I2C ports to an external optional connector along with power (5V/3.3V/GND).

-It might also express one of its SPI ports to an external optional connector (5V/3.3V/GND)..

 It shoud be powered via USB.

 Its USB port should be accessible externally for programming in addition to power.